-The Task 2 tree did not use score while both the regularized regression and the boosted tree did use score.
+The glm used all of the variables and added the interaction variable, while the Task 2 tree did not use score and the random forest did not use score and gave little importance to age and hours_per_week.
 The treatment of continuous variables in GLMs and single decision trees is very different.
 To effectively use a continuous variable, trees need to repeatedly split to capture the effect, whereas the GLM requires only a single coefficient to be estimated.
 Because our trees had limited depth, it is not surprising that score was not used effectively.
-Using the residuals to build successive trees, the boosted tree algorithm was able to find importance in the score variable.